 On the Separation Date, we will enter into a Trademark License Agreement with Altisource.
 Under this agreement, Altisource will grant us a non-exclusive, non-transferable, non-sublicensable, royalty free license to use the name "Altisource."
-The agreement has no specified term and may be terminated by either party upon 30 days written notice, with or without cause.
 In the event that this agreement is terminated, all rights and licenses granted thereunder, including, but not limited to, the right to use "Altisource" in our name will terminate.